Ali-Mahdiyanjoo/BMI-calculator/README.md

-# simple BMI calcultor for Adult
+# simple BMI calculator for Adult